5 Apps You Should Self-Host Right Now (And How)

 - "8080:80"

-If you’re using a reverse proxy like Traefik or Coolify, configure the labels accordingly and remove the ports section.
+If you’re behind a reverse proxy like Traefik or Coolify, use their labels and drop the ports section.

 Post-Deploy Setup

-4. Import your existing passwords from your current manager
+5. Import your existing passwords from wherever they live now

-5. Set up regular backups of the ./data directory
+6. Set up regular backups of that ./data folder

 2. Immich — Your Photo Library